 Eye-Healthy Orange Pepper, Spinach And Sundried Tomato Frittata Recipe

-See also: Chicken chopped salad • Deli-style kale salad • Infused water • Niagara springtime soup sippers • Pumpkin mousse • Roasted salmon with melon salsa • Sunset gazpacho • Tangy carrot salad • Tropical post-run smoothie • Turkey burgers with roasted orange peppers
+See also: Broccoli rabe with tempeh and pine nuts • Chicken chopped salad • Deli-style kale salad • Infused water • Niagara springtime soup sippers • Pumpkin mousse • Roasted salmon with melon salsa • Sunset gazpacho • Tangy carrot salad • Tropical post-run smoothie • Turkey burgers with roasted orange peppers

 Parents, tell your children to eat orange peppers for their eye health!
 This versatile vegetable is a great source of zeaxanthin a protective carotenoid that is concentrated in the macula of the eye.
 Orange peppers also are a great source of vitamin C, lutein, vitamin E and beta-carotene.